insuhkim/Arch-Linux-Installation/README.md

 After installation, you can access Open WebUI at <http://localhost:3000>.

-If you don't want running on startup, you can type
+If you don't want `open-webui` run on startup, you can type

 ```bash
 docker update --restart=no open-webui